 Bipolar disorder, as the name of the condition suggests, is a brain disorder that causes unusual shifts in mood, energy, activity levels, and the ability to carry out day-to-day tasks.
-An individual with bipolar disorder experiences cyclical periods of extreme euphoria and activity (mania) which are then typically followed by periods of extreme depression.
-It is sometimes called manic-depressive syndrome or manic depression because of the changes in mood, alternating between depressive and manic periods.
+An individual with bipolar disorder experiences cyclical periods of extreme euphoria and activity (mania), which are then typically followed by periods of extreme depression.
+It is sometimes called manic-depressive syndrome or manic depression because of the mood changes alternating between depressive and manic periods.

 Symptoms of bipolar disorder are different from the normal ups and downs we all experience.
 Bipolar swings are much more severe ups and downs.
 Bipolar disorder often results in damaged relationships, poor job or school performance, and may even result in suicide.

 Bipolar disorder typically develops in an individual’s late teens or early adult years.
 Approximately half of all cases start before age 25.
 Bipolar disorder is not easy to identify when symptoms begin.
-In fact, the symptoms may seem like separate issues that are not identified as pieces of a larger problem.
+In fact, the symptoms may seem like separate issues that are not recognized as pieces of a larger problem.
 Some individuals suffer for years before they are properly diagnosed and treated.
-Bipolar disorder is not a short term illness.
-It oftentimes must be carefully managed throughout a patient’s life.
+Bipolar disorder is not a short-term illness.
+It must often be carefully managed throughout a patient’s life.

 Diagnosis and Classifications of Bipolar Disorder

 Psychiatrists, psychologists, and other doctors diagnose bipolar disorder using guidelines from the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 To be diagnosed with bipolar disorder, the patient’s symptoms must be a major change from his or her normal mood or behavior.

 There are four basic types of bipolar disorder: